Itachi-Fr/Discord-BOTS/Nmap-BOT/Readme.md

 # Nmap-BOT
-**this bot scan and send any ip in the channel and return information in the channel like : Device, OS, Specifcation, etc..**
+**this bot scan and send any ip in the channel and return information in the channel.**